Divyaraj015-dot/git-documentation/README.md

 #### 🧵 What is git stash? ####

-git stash is a Git command used to temporarily save your uncommitted changes (both staged and unstaged) without committing them.
-It allows you to switch branches or work on something else without losing your current progress.
+git stash is a Git command used to temporarily save our uncommitted changes (both staged and unstaged) without committing them.
+It allows us to switch branches or work on something else without losing our current progress.

 ##### ✨ Why Use git stash? #####
-   You're in the middle of some work.
+   * We're in the middle of some work.

-   You need to switch to another branch to fix a bug or test something.
+   * We need to switch to another branch to fix a bug or test something.

-   You don’t want to commit your partial work yet, but also don’t want to lose it.
+   * We don’t want to commit your partial work yet, but also don’t want to lose it.

 ##### 📌 Basic Stash Commands #####
 🔹 Save current changes